Meet Paul Schalch Lepe, MD, FACS

 Dr. Schalch Lepe completed his residency in otolaryngology (head and neck surgery) at UC Irvine Medical Center, UC Irvine School of Medicine.
 He earned his medical degree at Universidad Nacional Autonoma de Mexico (UNAM) School of Medicine, Mexico City, Mexico.
 Dr. Schalch Lepe is double board certified in otolaryngology and sleep medicine by the American Board of Otolaryngology and is a fellow of the American College of Surgeons (FACS).

 Originally from Mexico City, Mexico, Dr. Schalch Lepe has the unique perspective of having trained in multiple countries.
 This experience has led him to be sought out by domestic and international patients, many of whom are Mexican ex-pats living throughout San Diego County and Southern California.

 Dr. Schalch Lepe Discusses Seasons Allergies on NBC San Diego

 Dr. Schalch Lepe focuses his research on advancing treatments for obstructive sleep apnea through targeted hypoglossal nerve stimulation.
 Such novel approaches for sleep apnea can be particularly valuable for individuals who have not found relief with other treatment modalities, including CPAP.
 He has published several scientific articles and co-authored book chapters on surgical treatments of obstructive sleep apnea.

 He is actively participating as a principal investigator and member of the data safety monitoring board of several studies involving new technology for upper airway stimulation.

-More Than a Doctor
+More Than an ENT Doctor